kirasok/fuse-archive.yazi/README.md

    [yazi](https://github.com/sxyazi/yazi).

-2. This plugin only supports Linux, and requires having [fuse-archive](https://github.com/google/fuse-archive) installed.
-It should be available in most Linux distributions.
-But this fork requires you to install from source.
+2. This plugin only supports Linux, and requires having [fuse-archive](https://github.com/google/fuse-archive) and [xxHash](https://github.com/Cyan4973/xxHash) installed.
+This fork requires you to build and install fuse-archive with latest source from github (because the latest release is too old, 2020).

 ```sh
 git clone https://github.com/google/fuse-archive